 This is another staple in Moroccan breakfast tables.
 Moroccan olive oil is so loved in Morocco that each family has gallons of this oil in their pantry just to make sure they never run out.

 You can basically use any olive oil you have as long as it’s 100% pure, but if you like trying new flavors, then please get a Moroccan olive oil.
 It’s SO different from the olive oils you find in the supermarket.
 It has a sweetness and delicacy to it that makes it enjoyable with just a slice of bread.

 In Morocco, olive oil is poured in small plates and the guests enjoy it by dipping their bread directly in the oil.

 Add Home Baked Bread to Your Moroccan Table

 In Morocco, we serve different types of bread.
 It can be the traditional homemade Moroccan bread, the delicious crispy french baguettes, or any other wholesome artisanal bread.

-Bread is cut in slices and dipped in olive oil or used to make small toasts with a mix of Jben cheese and honey, or a mix of Jben cheese and olives.
+Bread is cut into slices and dipped in olive oil or used to make small toasts with a mix of Jben cheese and honey, or a mix of Jben cheese and olives.
 Simple and delicious!